Epistle of James

 Words or Actions?

-The attribute of faith relies upon a relationship with God, relating to His kingdom within, and further, the witnessing of His spirit within.
-To witness, or witnessing, does not mean by words only; in fact, actions (actual change) speak louder than words—Faith without actions can turn brave men sour.
-As faith is ongoing, so the manifesting from within (of that faith) must also be ongoing.
-Faith will meet tribulation, no doubt, but faith instilled will demonstrate a faith witnessed once more.
+The attribute of faith relies upon a relationship with God, relating to His kingdom within and, further, the witnessing of His spirit within.
+To witness, or witnessing, does not mean by words only; actions (actual change) speak louder than words.
+The witnessing from within must be made manifest.
+Faith without actions can turn brave men sour.
+As faith is ongoing, the manifesting from within (of that faith) must also be ongoing.
+This continuation, this substance of faith, is often accomplished through prayer; however, sowing the seed of faith is very helpful.
+Faith will meet tribulation, no doubt, but faith instilled will demonstrate a faith witnessed once again.
 Remain faithful and realize a change (actions) may be needed.

 James illustrates a few good examples.
 In 2.13-17, (13) “For judgment will be without mercy toward one who doesn’t show mercy; but mercy wins out over judgment.”
-In this case, the action is directed toward a judgment, which anyone can render, but the true or faithful action is to render judgment with consideration of the circumstance, or greater mercy.
+In this case, the action is directed toward a judgment.
+Anyone can render a judgment.
+Still, the true or faithful action is to render judgment with consideration of the circumstance or greater mercy.
 Within this process, the natural man changes into the renewed man.

 (2.14) “What good is it, my brothers, if someone claims to have faith but has no actions to prove it?”